Strengthening Democracy Challenge

 Every treatment was evaluated on eight measures of democratic health, including support for political violence, willingness to back undemocratic candidates, and behavioral indicators like money-sharing in real-stakes games.
 The study didn't just ask what moved attitudes—it asked what stuck.
 Ten interventions were followed up two weeks later to assess durability.

-Why This Matters Now & Early Results
+Why This Mattered & Key Results

-Early Results: 23 of 25 interventions reduced partisan animosity—some by the equivalent of 8 years of polarization growth.
+Key Results: 23 of 25 interventions reduced partisan animosity—some by the equivalent of 8 years of polarization growth.
 6 treatments reduced support for undemocratic practices, and 5 reduced support for partisan violence.
 Most effective strategies: Humanizing stories and personal narratives Emphasizing shared American identity Correcting exaggerated misperceptions of the other side Pro-democracy cues from trusted political elites Durability: Several treatments sustained impact two weeks later—especially those rooted in shared identity and emotional resonance.